epamjavastudent/JavaSpringNov2017/lesson_notes.md

 PMD - check project for code duplicates or bad practices (works with byte code /as results of build). findbugs - works with source code (developed by Google).

+properties plugin - provides goals to read properties from files and URLs and write properties to files,  and also to set system properties.

+cobertura plugin - valuates the % of project covered by tests
+    (now replaced by JaCoCo)

+Maven NOT GOOD for Continious Integration! (use special tools / Jenkins ?? )

+   good parctice - to clean /.m2/repository

+Maven repositories are
+    - remote;
+    - local.

+Use Maven Central Repository (https://search.maven.org/) [!] beware correct properties of required plugin (mutation available).

+launch in OFFLINE mode :
+    mvn install -o
+    mvn test -o